2014 European Union bank stress test: Background

 The European Banking Authority (EBA) aims to ensure the proper functioning of financial markets and the stability of the financial system in the EU.
 To this end, the EBA has the right to conduct the EU-wide stress tests, in cooperation with the European Systemic Risk Board (ESRB).
 Such exercises are designed to test the resilience of financial institutions to adverse market developments.

 The stress tests are performed in cooperation with the ESRB, the European Central Bank (ECB), national competent authorities and the European Commission.
 In particular, the EBA was responsible for the common methodology and disclosure of the results.
 The ESRB and the European Commission designed the underlying macroeconomic scenarios.
 The quality assurance process of banks’ results was led by the ECB and national competent authorities.
-Moreover, the ECB conducted the Asset Quality Review that served as a starting point of the stress test.
+Moreover, the ECB conducted the "Asset Quality Review" that served as a starting point of the stress test.

-In 2014, the ECB performed the Comprehensive Assessment in parallel before taking over its supervisory role in the Single Supervisory Mechanism (SSM) on November 4, 2014.
+In 2014, the ECB performed the Comprehensive Assessment in parallel before taking over its supervisory role under the new policy of European Banking Supervision on November 4, 2014.
 The results of the stress test were an integral part of the Comprehensive Assessment.